Updated July 13, 2023

 What is the Gift of Equity?

-As the name clearly suggests, it denotes a gift from the seller to the buyer, who is one of the seller’s family members or relatives.
-Basically, the selling price of the property in this type of transaction is much lower than its prevalent market price, and this price differential creates the gift of equity.
-One of the most common examples is parents selling their home to their children or grandchildren at a favorable price.
+As the name clearly suggests, it denotes a gift from the seller to the buyer, one of the seller’s family members, or relatives.
+The selling price of the property in this type of transaction is much lower than its prevalent market price, and this price differential creates the gift of equity.
+One of the most common examples is parents selling their homes to their children or grandchildren at a favorable price.
 Usually, the lenders allow the use of it towards the down payment of the home loan.

 Example of Gift of Equity

-Now, if the lender requires Sarah to pay 20% of the home value as a down payment, then she can use the gift of equity to cover 12.5% and actually pay only the remaining 7.5% (= 20% – 12.5%) of the home value as the down payment.
-In this way, a gift of equity alleviates the load of down payment.
-Further, by paying the entire 20% as a down payment, Sarah will be avoiding payment of the private mortgage insurance (PMI) on the mortgage.
+Now, if the lender requires Sarah to pay 20% of the home value as a down payment, then she can use the gift of equity to cover 12.5% and pay only the remaining 7.5% (= 20% – 12.5%) of the home value as the down payment.
+In this way, a gift of equity alleviates the load of a down payment.
+Further, by paying the entire 20% as a down payment, Sarah will avoid paying the mortgage’s private mortgage insurance (PMI).

 Requirements for Gift of Equity

 There are two specific requirements for a transaction:

 A gift letter is a document that contains all information pertaining to the gift, such as the amount of the gift, appraisal price, sale price, date on which the gift will be given, etc. It also includes the seller’s name, address, and relationship with the buyer.

 To close the gift of equity transaction, the seller must get the official appraisal of the property done.
 Based on the appraisal, the seller can decide on the sale price and compute the value of the gift of equity.
 The lenders require the property’s appraisal value to assess the gift of equity, which is an important factor in calculating the actual down payment.

 Some of the major advantages are as follows: